carbon-language/carbon-lang/docs/design/expressions/member_access.md

 ### Package and namespace members

-If the first operand is a package or namespace name, the member access must be direct.
+If the first operand is a package or namespace name, the expression must be a simple member access expression.
 The _word_ must name a member of that package or namespace, and the result is the package or namespace member with that name.

 An expression that names a package or namespace can only be used as the first operand of a member access or as the target of an `alias` declaration.